 In addition to the provisions discussed above, some states, depending on the type of bond, may allow for bondholders to seek an accounting.
-Specifically, at least 21 states, allow for bondholders or a representative trustee to bring an action for an accounting to require the local government to account for how a bond fund has been spent as a trustee would be required to take such action.
-If a municipality has diverted or has threatened to divert funds collected and reserved for a specific bond issuance, a bondholder or trustee, depending on the specific indenture, may bring an equitable action for an accounting and recovery of any amount diverted.
+Specifically, at least 21 states, allow for bondholders or a representative trustee to bring an action for an accounting to require the local government to account for how a bond fund has been spent as a trustee would be required to take such action.55 If a municipality has diverted or has threatened to divert funds collected and reserved for a specific bond issuance, a bondholder or trustee, depending on the specific indenture, may bring an equitable action for an accounting and recovery of any amount diverted.
 Along with this, the bondholder could seek an injunction to enjoin any diversion.
-A bondholder considering this option must act quickly, however, because the equitable doctrine of laches could
+A bondholder could seek an injunction to enjoin any diversion.

-Md.
-Code, Envir. § 9-807.
+54 MD.
+CODE, ENVIR. § 9-807.

-California, Colorado, District of Columbia, Florida, Hawaii, Idaho, Indiana, Kansas, Kentucky, Mississippi, Missouri, Nevada, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, West Virginia and Kentucky.
+55 California, Colorado, District of Columbia, Florida, Hawaii, Idaho, Indiana, Kansas, Kentucky, Mississippi, Missouri, Nevada, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, West Virginia and Kentucky.
 This list could be more expansive based on facts and analysis of the individual situation and a determination of whether a bondholder could pursue an action for an accounting with respect to a particular bond issuance.
 A court may require in a default situation the issuer of the bond debt to account for the use of the proceeds of the debt issue or the taxes collected for payment of the debt.

-apply, causing the bondholder to lose its right to bring such an action if a court finds the bondholder waited too long after learning of a diversion of funds to bring the action.
-56
+apply, causing the bondholder to lose its right to bring such an action if a court finds the bondholder waited too long after learning of a diversion of funds to bring the action.56